 COVID-19 is continuously spreading even after nine months of its first reported case.
 Just North America has 2 Million+ active cases.
 It is an alarming situation!

-We know you have started working remotely, but are you managing everything smoothly?
+Remote working is the only option left, but you sure you will/are managing everything smoothly?
 From following up with your leads and conducting property tours, dealing with maintenance issues and lease signings, are all of your responsibilities going in the right direction?

 If no, don’t worry and keep reading, because we have covered all your concerns in this article!